Getting a job

 Volunteering is another way to learn new skills and see how other people work.
 Again, they could start with as little as half an hour and build up gradually.
 Often the best way to find volunteering opportunities is simply to ask an organisation directly.
 You could also check local websites or noticeboards.
 Vocational courses are a good way to experience life in the workplace.

-Be clear about what your son or daughter can offer, as well as how they’ll benefit from the chance to be involved.
+Be clear about what your child can offer, as well as how your child will benefit from the opportunity.
 If they will need support, work out in advance how that can be provided and what part you might need to play.

 If a job seems unrealistic right now, find activities and occupations that give structure and meaning to your child’s week.
-Building social and organisational skills, connecting to the community and developing confidence are all a good use of time no matter what, and may open other doors later on.
+Building social and organisational skills, connecting to the community and developing confidence are all a good use of time, no matter what.
+And it may open other doors later on.

 Support to get into work?